Side-By-Side Comparisons of Different Photos: Black Hole or Super Sophisticated?

-There are some makers who regularly photograph their work on a solid black background holding the opinion that the black background highlights light colored or silver work.
+Some makers regularly photograph their work on a solid black background holding the opinion that the black background highlights light-colored or silver work.

 On solid black backgrounds, the work may be lost, or fade into the background.
 The dark edge of the work becomes hard to see, if not impossible.
 Capturing the edge with precise lighting is essential.
 Another problem, especially if the work is silver, is that the reflections in the work are dark or black.
 Thus the photo ends up extremely dark overall.